-The additional funding would be allocated to the following assets over the three year period:
+The additional funding would be allocated to the following assets over this period:

-- \$965,000 on roads

-- \$985,000 on buildings and public amenities
+- buildings and public amenities

-- \$561,000 on footpaths and cycleways
+- footpaths and cycleways

-- \$291,000 on parks and open spaces.
+- parks and open spaces.

-The retention of this additional revenue permanently will allow, as detailed in the Long Term Financial Plan, for Council to continue to fund the required asset maintenance and renewal over the remaining time horizon of this plan and the adopted Asset Management Plans, which are fully integrated with the Long Term Financial Plan.
+The retention of this additional revenue permanently will allow, as detailed in the LTFP, for Council to continue to fund the required asset maintenance and renewal over the remaining time horizon of this plan and the adopted Asset Management Strategy and the associated Asset Management Plans (AMPs) which are fully integrated with the LTFP.